-If you are going to implement custom image-creating #CALL methods or skool macros, you will need to make use of the skoolkit.graphics.Udg class.
+If you are going to implement a custom image-creating #CALL method or skool macro, you will need to make use of the skoolkit.graphics.Udg and skoolkit.graphics.Frame classes.

 The Udg class represents an 8x8 graphic (8 bytes) with a single attribute byte, and an optional mask.